meower-media/server/README.md

 # Meower-server
 Official source code of the Meower server, written in Python.
 Powered by CloudLink.

+## NOTICE OF END-OF-LIFE
+This is the APIv0 Branch of Code!
+This API code will no longer be maintained as it has been deprecated in favor of APIv1.
+Use this code to develop forks of Meower for Scratch clients.

+APIv0 will be upgraded automatically to APIv1 when New Meower is released.
+The API can be found at https://api.meower.org/

 ## Dependencies
 * Run "pip install -r requirements.txt" in the downloaded and unzipped directory